mishapadidar/alpha_particle_opt/lab_notebook.md

   that arrises from the initial conditions.

 ### TODO
-- Scale Bfield and device to reactor scale.
-    - Device should be scaled up so that major radius is a few meters, say 5 or 10.
-To do this just multiply all of       the fourier coefficients of the boundary by the scale factor.
-This should improve confinement substantially.
-    - The field strength should be scaled so that it is roughly 5 or 6 Tesla.
-For instance |B| inside the surface should average to roughly 5 tesla.
-We can achieve this by multiplying the coil current by a scale factor.
-      We could also build a toroidal flux objective from a surface and the coils, compute the .J quantity, and then compare to the desired target.
-The scale factor .J/target should be used to scale the coil currents.
-    - Matt has sent a reactor-scaled QA configuration.
-Now we just need to scale the coil currents based on the target toroidal flux he sent.
-- Run particle tracing examples to verify that the coils and device get low particle losses.
+- Run particle tracing on reactor scale device to verify that the coils and device get low particle losses.
 Visualize the trajectories.
 - Derive and implement a second order time splitting routine.
 - Implement cubic interpolation that leverages the time splitting to do lower dimension interpolation.
 - Test cubic interpolation with a rotating cubic example (see cascade interpolation paper).